A First Timer's Guide To Disneyland Paris

 • Disneyland Paris is home to dozens of table service, buffet and quick service restaurants, as well as plenty of snack locations and bars.
 And it's not all the usual theme park offerings of burgers and hot dogs either (although you can still order these theme park classics).
 There's risottos, steaks, burritos, crepes, fish & chips, baguettes, salmon, chilli and so much more on the menu.
 Find a full list of what's available, including menus, here

 • Whilst there is a lot of choice, dining at Disneyland Paris isn't cheap, so we recommend having a look through some of the menus in advance to give yourself an idea of price, especially if you're on a budget.
-If you're on a very tight budget, you are able to bring your own food and drinks into Disneyland Paris and there is even a designated picnic area just outside the entrance to the theme parks.
+If you'd prefer, you are able to bring your own food and drinks into Disneyland Paris and there is even a designated picnic area just outside the entrance to the theme parks.

 • Disneyland Paris cater for different dietary restrictions and allergies, so you don't need to worry about what to eat.
 For more information on specific dietary requirements and what you need to do, please visit this page